ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 {{Section 3 of CONNECT-UDP}}), the client sets both the target_host and the target_port variables to the '*' character (ASCII character 0x2A).

+This extension leverages context IDs (see Section 4 of CONNECT-UDP) to compress the target IP address and port when encoding datagrams on the wire.
+Either endpoint can register a context ID and the IP/ports it's associated with by sending a COMPRESSION_ASSIGN capsule to its peer.
+The peer will then echo that capsule to indicate it's received it.
+From then on, both endpoints are aware of the context ID and can send compressed datagrams.
+Later, any endpoint can decide to close the compression context by sending a COMPRESSION_CLOSE capsule.

 Before sending its UDP Proxying request to the proxy, the client allocates an even-numbered context ID, see {{Section 4 of CONNECT-UDP}}.
 The client then adds the "connect-udp-bind" header field to its UDP Proxying request, with its